Azure/Azure-Proactive-Resiliency-Library/docs/content/contributing/_index.md

 {{< panel title="Contributions Notice" style="warning" >}} Currently we can only accept contributions from Microsoft FTEs.
 In the future we will look to change this. {{< /panel >}}

-Looking to contribute to the Azure Proactive Resiliency Library (ARPL), well you have made it to the right place/page 👍
+Looking to contribute to the Azure Proactive Resiliency Library (APRL), well you have made it to the right place/page 👍

 ## Pre-Requisites